How can I work out whether I can afford a mortgage?

 Whether or not you can afford a mortgage will depend on your financial circumstances.
 This includes how much you earn and spend each month, as well as the level of deposit you have to put down on your chosen property.
 The purchase price of the property will have an impact on your mortgage affordability too.

 Most mortgage lenders provide online affordability calculators that offer a general guide to how much you could borrow.
-MoneySuperMarket’s mortgage channel offers its own affordability and repayments calculator too.
+MoneySuperMarket’s mortgage channel offers its own affordability and repayments calculator too, which can be a helpful starting point for estimating your borrowing capacity.

-However, the results of any online calculator are only a general guide to the amount a bank or building society might be prepared to lend you.
+It's important to remember that the results of any online calculator are only a general guide to the amount a bank or building society might be prepared to lend, and that only the chosen lender can make a final decision on the mortgage offer once an application is made.

 What will my lender look at when they assess whether I can afford a mortgage?